 - Excuses Begone! – a great book for helping you eliminate your excuses that stop you.
 Not only great for money problems, but fitness issues and anything else you are struggling to achieve.

-- Some of our blog posts will help you out – Are your emotions hurting your money, Is it Okay to change your money beliefs, and Money does not buy happiness contentment does.
+- Some of our blog posts will help you out – Are your emotions hurting your money, Is it Okay to change your money beliefs.

 - When you are ready for the teaching part, check out the kids series on our site starting with: How to Teach Your Kids to Earn Money, and How to Teach Your Kids to Manage Money.
 Or our Kindle book on how to teach preschool kids.

 - Talk about everything.
 Much of what we do throughout the day has money implications, talk about them.
 Just a few things to get your ideas flowing: coupons, sales, taxes, shipping if ordering online, what a bank is, and saving for things like vacation.
 Make it a habit to think out loud.